 Restricted Stock Units ("RSUs") are granted pursuant to the Company's Restricted Stock Unit Plan ("RSU Plan") and function primarily as retention incentives.
 The size of any grant to any single manager is typically determined primarily on the basis of salary and grade level, years of service, and internal equity.
-With the exception of special executive retention incentives granted from time to time, or grants made upon hiring, members of the senior management team generally did not participate in the annual RSU grants.
+With the exception of special executive retention incentives adopted from time to time or grants made upon hiring, since 2010 members of the senior management team generally have not participated in the annual RSU grants.
 Before 2011, these grants were targeted to approximately 200-250 top managers just below the senior management team, who also participate in the annual cash incentive bonus program.
 No RSU grants have been made to this group of top managers since 2010.
-Instead, in February 2012 the Company made its first series of grants under its 2011 Performance Phantom Stock Plan.
+Instead, beginning in February 2012, the Company has made grants under the 2011 Performance Phantom Stock Plan described below.